What is an Executor of Estate?

 Within each of the duties listed above, the Executor or Administrator is going to have numerous responsibilities.
 Many of these executor responsibilities will be the same regardless of the type of probate administration you have (either independent or dependent), but the duties can vary significantly and become much more difficult if the administration is dependent.
 For more information on the differences in the types of probate, please see the section of this website entitled “Types of Probate.”

 Although the responsibilities of an executor can be daunting, you should better understand the duties of the Executor (listed above) and what is entailed under each of those responsibilities.
 Following is a discussion of each in more detail.

 - Identifying/Collecting Assets: The Executor is responsible for identifying bank accounts, brokerage accounts, stock certificates, retirement accounts, real estate, personal property, household furnishing, cars, etc. that may have been owned by the Decedent at the time of his death.
 A listing of those assets will need to be provided to the Court (which is called the “Inventory”), so that the Court understands the full extent of the assets in the estate.
 Once all of the assets have been identified, the Executor must collect and protect those assets.
 For instance, the Executor will close bank accounts an open an account in the name of the Estate.
 Stock certificates will be safeguarded.
 Real estate will be secured and insured.

-- Compensation of the Executor: In Texas, the Probate Code provides that an executor or administrator is entitled to be compensated for their service to the Estate, unless the Decedent specifically denies compensation in his Will.
-The amount of the compensation will be determined either under the Will, or if no provision is included in the Will, then the Probate Code lays out a mechanism for determining the compensation.
+- Compensation of the Executor: In Texas, the Estates Code provides that an executor or administrator is entitled to be compensated for their service to the Estate, unless the Decedent specifically denies compensation in his Will.
+The amount of executor pay will be determined either under the Will, or if no provision is included in the Will, then the Estates Code lays out a mechanism for determining the compensation.